Mac-Nerd/patchomator/README.md

 `--pathtoinstallomator "path to Installomator.sh"`	Overrides the default Installomator path for `--install` option.

+`--options "option1=value, option2=value..."` 	 Command line options to pass to Installomator during installation mode.
+Multiple command line option should be separated by commas, and inside quotes.
+For more information, see the [Installomator Wiki](https://github.com/Installomator/Installomator/wiki/Configuration-and-Variables)

 `-q` | `--quiet`	 *Quiet mode*.
 Minimal output.

 `-v` | `--verbose`	 *Verbose mode*.
 Logs more information to stdout.
 Overrides -q